-A “Safe Haven for Newborns” is here to help pregnant teens and women of all ages, from the time they find out they are pregnant and throughout their pregnancy, and even after the baby is born.
-We want them to know there is help for them before the reach a moment of crisis in deciding what to do with their newborn, and that there are safe haven’s for them to leave their babies instead of leaving a baby in an unsafe situation or abandoning the baby.
+A “Safe Haven for Newborns” is here to help pregnant teens and women of all ages, from the time you find out you are pregnant and throughout your pregnancy, and even after the baby is born.
+We want you to know there is help before you reach a moment of crisis in deciding what to do.

 - If you are pregnant or think you are pregnant and do not know what to do